hel-astro-lab/runko/docs/installation.rst

 where `path2repo` points to the location where you cloned the repository (i.e. path to `runko` directory).
 Note that there is no trailing slash `/` in the commands.
 As an example, the path can be e.g., `/Users/natj/runko`.

 Next we can proceed to compiling.
-Out-of-source builds are recommended so inside the repository make a new build directory, go into that and only then run the CMake.
-This can be done by running:
+Out-of-source builds are recommended: inside the repository directory, make a new `build` directory, go into that, and only then run the CMake configuration commands.
+This can be done by running (inside `runko` directory):

 .. code-block:: bash